pavanputhra/dockdj/README.md

 #### Usage

+Lets say you have a Django project with following directory structure.

+    parent
+        - hello_world
+        |    - hello_world
+        |        - wsgi.py

+Create a sibling to the django project directory for saving dockdj settings files which will be used to deploy the django app

+    $ mkdir deploy

+    parent
+        - hello_world
+        |    -hello_world
+        |        -wsgi.py
+        - deploy

+    $ cd deploy

     $ dockdj init

 This will create two files `dockdj.yaml` and `settings.py`

+    parent
+        - hello_world
+        |    -hello_world
+        |        -wsgi.py
+        - deploy
+            - dockdj.yaml
+            - settings.py

 Modify the `dockdj.yaml` file to enter server configuration and app details.
 Initial file looks as follows.